NX-Family/NX-Translation/README.md

 Welcome to the Nintendo Switch Firmware Translation Homebrew repository!
 This project aims to provide translations for the Nintendo Switch firmware, allowing users to enjoy their console in their preferred language.

-Currently supported languages: Arabic, Catalan, English, Esperanto, Frisian, Polish, Ukrainian, Vietnamese
+Currently supported languages: Arabic, Catalan, English, Esperanto, Frisian, Kazakh, Polish, Ukrainian, Vietnamese

 ## Table of Contents